thomas-bouvier/portfolio/content/posts/spack-polaris/index.en.md

 draft = false
 +++

 Spack is a powerful package manager designed for HPC.
 Although presenting a steep learning curve, Spack can significantly benefit workflows involving frequent builds with complex dependencies.
+To just name a few:

+- In HPC, hardware specifics can significantly impact software performance.
+Spack addresses this by allowing for hardware-aware builds, unlike some package managers that aim for highly isolated build environments, which can overlook these performance-critical details.

+- Spack enables the construction of multiple versions and configurations of the same software.
+This is crucial in HPC environments where the officially supported versions provided by your Linux distribution doesn't meet your needs.

+- HPC workflows often require the installation of numerous dependencies and libraries that are not typically included in standard system installations.
+Spack provides a structured approach to managing these dependencies (which I'll detail below), avoiding the pitfalls of ad-hoc solutions like custom bash scripts.
+Spack will make it possible to reuse the work already accomplished by numerous contributors.

+- Spack allows for the easy customization of package builds.
+Hackability is important!

+After this brief introduction to Spack, let's move on to the specifics of the Polaris supercomputer, on which we want to install optimized packages.
 ## Polaris Supercomputer

+Polaris is hosted at the Argonne National Laboratory in Illinois.
 The system has a theoretical peak performance of 34 petaflops (44 petaflops of Tensor Core FP64 performance), ranking it #47 on the [top 500 list](https://www.top500.org/lists/top500/list/2024/11/) as of the writing of this blog post.
 The system is built from 560 nodes, each with the following metrics:

 | Metric                                    | Value      |
 | ----------------------------------------- | ---------- |